dimitri/pgloader/docs/ref/copy.rst

 COPY Formatted Files Source Specification: FROM
 -----------------------------------------------

-Filename where to load the data from.
-This support local files, HTTP URLs and zip files containing a single dbf file of the same name.
-Fetch such a zip file from an HTTP address is of course supported.
+The filename to load data from.
+Supports local files, HTTP URLs and zip files containing a single `.dbf` file of the same name.
+Fetching a `zip` file from a HTTP address is also supported.

   - *inline*